thaddavis/hthaogcrj-practice/READMEs/full.md

 Anyways…

-If I re-authenticate in the base environment using a GitHub Personal Access Token (PAT) that has permissions attached to it to view and edit the contents of the `hthtogcrj` repo we just created,
+If I re-authenticate with GitHub in my base environment using a GitHub Personal Access Token (PAT) that has permissions attached to it to view and edit the contents of the `hthtogcrj` repo we just created,

 For now, I’ll just `Contents` and `Metadata` permissions.
 We can always add more permissions later if needed…